 Good Shepherd Ministries is a local non profit ministry in the East Side of Dayton.
 The doors opened to clients in need January of 2001.
 We operate three recovery houses on East Side of Dayton.
 Three on Linden Avenue, one on Xenia Avenue, two on East Third Street and the Good Shepherd Thrift Store.

 Are recovery program is initially a one to two month program where guys go to class for check in groups, recovery coaching, and spiritual classes.
-To cover their program fees clients perform 20 hours of service work weekly at the recovery houses, help at the Adventure Thrift Store Life Enrichment Center, and local churches.
+To cover their program fees clients perform 20 hours of service work weekly at the recovery houses, help at the Good Shepherd Thrift Store Life Enrichment Center, and local churches.
 They also work our micro businesses to make spending money.

 We here at Good Shepherd appreciate life and strive to continue the effort to help provide a safe place to recover at our facilities.